What Is a Concrete Core Test?

 - The strength of the cap should be such that the ends cap should not fail or fracture when the specimen is being tested.

-What Is Requirements of Good Capping?
+What Are the Requirements of Good Capping?

-- Before capping you should check the surface of core cutter, which is free from loose materials and clean.
+- Before capping you should check the surface of the core cutter, which is free from loose materials and clean.

-- Cap shall not be thick more than 5 mm and shall not fracture or flow before the concrete fail when the specimen is tested.
+- Cap shall not be thick more than 5 mm and shall not fracture or flow before the concrete fail when the specimen

 Report of Core rest